vaishnavimule/KnowYourGovernment/README.md

 - **Google Civic Information API**: For providing the data on political representatives.
 - **Picasso Library**: For handling image loading and caching.

-## 📷 Screenshots

-- *Screenshots of Main Activity, Official Activity, Photo Detail Activity, and About Activity can be added here.*

 Thank you for using the **Know Your Government** app!
 Feel free to contribute to this project or report any issues.